 The securities held by the Pool must be in compliance with Section 10.0 Authorized Investments at the time of purchase.
-The Treasurer shall at least annually review the portfolio to identify any securities that may not comply with Section 10.0 Authorized Investments after the date of purchase and establish a procedure to report to the Board and Committee any major or critical incidences of non-compliance identified through review of the portfolio.
+The Treasurer shall review the portfolio, at least monthly, to identify any securities that may not comply with Section 10.0 Authorized Investments after the date of purchase and establish a procedure to report to the Board and Committee any major or critical incidences of non-compliance identified through review of the portfolio.
+To ensure diversification of the portfolio, purchases of the following types of investments will limit issuers to 10% of the asset type, with a maximum of 15% per issuer across the total portfolio: